Table of Contents

 2. For systems with 4GB–8GB of RAM: 1.5 times the amount of RAM.

 3. For systems with more than 8GB of RAM: At least 8GB, or an amount based on your workload (e.g., heavy applications or large datasets).
 However, these are just guidelines.
-Modern systems with plenty of RAM may not need as much swap, and SSDs can mitigate some of the speed differences.
+Modern systems with plenty of RAM may not need as much swp, and SSDs can mitigate some of the speed differences.

-Q. Can I increase or decrease swap space?
+Q. Can I increase or decrease space?

 Q. What is “swap usage” and how do I check it?